Peter Gabriel (1977 album)

-Peter Gabriel is the debut studio album by the English singer-songwriter and producer Peter Gabriel, released on 25 February 1977 by Charisma Records.
+Peter Gabriel is the debut studio album by the English singer-songwriter Peter Gabriel, released in February 1977 by Charisma Records.
 After his departure from the progressive rock band Genesis was made public in 1975, Gabriel took a break to concentrate on his family life.
 In 1976, he began writing material for a solo album and met producer Bob Ezrin, who agreed to produce it.
 Gabriel hired several additional musicians to play on the album, including guitarist Robert Fripp and bassist Tony Levin.
 The album was later known as Peter Gabriel I or Car, referring to the album's artwork produced by Hipgnosis.
-Some music streaming services refer to it as Peter Gabriel 1: Car.
+Some music streaming services, including Gabriel's own Bandcamp page, refer to it as Peter Gabriel 1: Car.

 Upon the album's release, it peaked at No. 7 on the UK Albums Chart and No. 38 on the US Billboard 200.
 It has since reached Gold certification in both countries for selling 100,000 and 500,000 copies, respectively.
 The song "Solsbury Hill" was the first single from the album, and peaked at No. 13 in the UK.
 Gabriel supported the album with a tour of Europe and the US through 1977, featuring a seven-piece band including Fripp and Levin.
 The album was remastered in 2002 and 2011.

 Background and recording

 In August 1975, Gabriel's departure from the progressive rock band Genesis was made public.
-He had announced the decision to the band early into their tour supporting The Lamb Lies Down on Broadway (1974), citing estrangement from the other members, the strains on his marriage, and his wish to spend more time with his family.
+He had announced the decision to leave the band early into their tour supporting The Lamb Lies Down on Broadway (1974), citing estrangement from the other members, the strains on his marriage, and his wish to spend more time with his family.
 He also wanted to avoid giving the impression of quitting Genesis "to run off and do my solo album", and took a break.
 Genesis drummer Phil Collins, who later replaced Gabriel as lead vocalist, said the band had known about Gabriel's departure for some time.
 When they learned that Gabriel was to make a solo album, they sent a telegram wishing him luck.

 By mid-1976, Gabriel had recorded a collection of demos for his album.
+One of those songs, "Excuse Me", was written in 1975 with poet Martin Hall, a creative partnership that predated Gabriel's departure from Genesis.
 He considered several producers, including Todd Rundgren and Jack Nitzsche.
 Someone suggested Canadian producer Bob Ezrin, known for working with Alice Cooper, Lou Reed and Kiss.
 Gabriel played his demo of "Here Comes the Flood" to Ezrin, who enjoyed the track so much he went to bed that night singing the song.
 He said: "We understood each other.
 We talked.
 There was an excellent rapport immediately – a human rapport – and that was what I was looking for above all."
 The pair agreed to share production duties; Ezrin led the "American rhythm sections" and "very rock passages", while Gabriel led the "more European things" and "quiet parts".